JuliaPackaging/BinaryBuilder.jl/docs/src/building.md

   version compatible with their own.
-Also in this case you can either manually specify the `libgfortran` version in the `compiler_abi` part fo the platform or use a function, [`expand_gfortran_versions`](@ref), to automatically expand the list of platform to include all possible `libgfortran` versions:
+Also in this case you can either manually specify the `libgfortran` version in the `compiler_abi` part fo the platform or use a function, [`expand_gfortran_versions`](@ref), to automatically expand the list of platform to include all supported `libgfortran` versions (by default v5 and later):

   ```jldoctest
   julia> using BinaryBuilder